secretstartups/handbook/culture/inclusion/being-an-ally/index.html.md

 - ALLG Facilitator
 - 5-10 team members
-- Diversity within the group where self identification is available
+- Diversity within the group where self-identification is available

 What you will need:
 - The ability to have 1 synchronous 30-45min a week (Timezone convenient location)